Tencent/PhoenixGo/README.md

 ![PhoenixGo](images/logo.jpg?raw=true)

-**PhoenixGo** is an Go AI program which implement the Alpha Go Zero paper "[Mastering the game of Go without human knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf)".
+**PhoenixGo** is an Go AI program which implement the AlphaGo Zero paper "[Mastering the game of Go without human knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf)".
 It is also known as "BensonDarr" in FoxGo, "cronus" in CGOS, and the champion of "World AI Go Tournament 2018" held in Fuzhou China.